brodyee/FunCZIDM/README.md

 - `R` and `src` are folders that contain the source code.
 - `doc` contains the reference manual and knitted vignette.
-- `vignettes` contains the source .Rmd file.
+- `vignettes` contains the source `.Rmd` file.
-- `data` contains the infant covariates and count in an .rda object.
+- `data` contains the infant covariates and count in an `.rda` object.
 - `inst` contains four folders:
-  - `extdata` contains the samples obtained from the case study (after burnin), and the orginal infant microbiome data from
+  - `extdata` contains the samples obtained from the case study (after burn-in), and the original infant microbiome data from
      ![PNAS](https://www.pnas.org/doi/full/10.1073/pnas.1409497111#data-availability).
-  - `scripts` contains the .R and .cpp scripts to run the case study and simulations.
+  - `scripts` contains the `.R` and `.cpp` scripts to run the case study and simulations.
-  - `slurm` contains the slurm scripts to run the simulations and case study on a HPC cluster.
+  - `slurm` contains the slurm scripts to run the simulations and case study on an HPC cluster.
-  - `notebooks` contains the .ipynb files to preprocess the data, and optain the simulation results.
+  - `notebooks` contains the .ipynb files to preprocess the data and obtain the simulation results.

 All other files/folders were made automatically and have minimal additions by